v0jpantheon/documentation/source/content/guides/frontend-performance/03-diagnostics.md

 </TabList>

-For debugging deep and complex server-side performance problems you might need to run your site locally with profiler like [Blackfire](https://blackfire.io/).
+For debugging deep and complex server-side performance problems you might need to run your site locally with a profiler like [Blackfire](https://blackfire.io/).